Definition of coda

 NEW YORK CITY (4 DAYS)

 Students tour the great Civil War battlefield and understand their recent history lessons in a new light.
 Students also see the Amish culture and see a biblically themed dramatic production at Sight and Sound Theatre.
+Students get to enjoy a day at Hershey Park after visiting the Indian Echo Cavern.
 Finally, students get a glimpse of the immigrant experience with a trip to the Statue of Liberty and Ellis Island.

 GRADE 8: WASHINGTON, D.C (5 DAYS)